 Assessment Domains and Procedures

 Foundation of Knowledge in the Science and Practice of Psychology.
-It is our aim o produce health service psychologists who appreciate and understand the broad and general knowledge base that informs the profession of psychology and can engage in integrative, self-reflective, and critical thinking in the evaluation and application of that knowledge base.
+It is our aim to produce health service psychologists who appreciate and understand the broad and general knowledge base that informs the profession of psychology and can engage in integrative, self-reflective, and critical thinking in the evaluation and application of that knowledge base.
 We assess the competencies surrounding this goal in the following ways:

 Measure/Activity: Performance and grade in content courses